Single Gemstone Drops: An Informative Guide to Style, Design Trends, and Jewelry Insights

 • Aquamarine

-These stones are chosen for their durability, color variations, and optical properties.
+These stones are valued for their color variations, strength, and optical properties, making them ideal for single-stone designs.

 Why Single Gemstone Drops Remain Relevant Today